SmarterApp/AP_IMRT/docs/exec-item-migration.md

 ```

 ## Monitoring
 The item data migration process writes information about its progres to the application's log file.
+Details on the log entries that are recorded can be found [here](./logging.md).
 There are two methods for monitoring the item data migration process as it runs:

 ### Follow Log Entries in Graylog
 Documentation on how to query Graylog can be found [here](http://docs.graylog.org/en/2.4/pages/queries.html).